 Every consumer loves to have multiple options to choose from.
-As an online store owner, you are probably wondering how to create these options for your customers.
-WooCommerce, a WordPress e-Commerce plugin, makes this possible using the WooCommerce variable product feature.
+As an online store owner, you’re probably wondering how to add variable product in Woo Commerce to offer these choices to your customers.
+WooCommerce, a powerful WordPress eCommerce plugin, makes this possible using its variable product feature.

 From this article, you’ll get an in-depth understanding of what WooCommerce variable product means.
 You’ll also learn how to set it up yourself.
 Let’s get started.

-- How to add a variable product
+- How to add a variable product in WooCommerce

 - Final thoughts

-WooCommerce Variable Product
+What Is WooCommerce Variable Product?

 By default, WooCommerce allows you to add seven (7) types of products.
 They include: